DataSystemsGroupUT/dataeng/Data Engineer.md

 - A regular database normalizes separating related data into tables and avoiding redundancies and
 - It supports arbitrary workload and complex queries
-- do not store multiple version of data
+- do not store multiple versions of data

 [.column]

 - a Data Warehouse uses few tables to improve performance and analytics.
 - a Data Warehouse allows simple queries
-- support version for complex analsysis
+- supports versioning for complex analysis

 ### Data Pipeline